 Can this oatmeal be prepared the day before?

 Absolutely!
-Turn this recipe into an overnight oatmeal.
-Combine the oats, milk, maple syrup or sugar, cinnamon, and apples in a bowl or resealable jar.
+Turn this recipe into overnight oats.
+Mix the rolled oats, milk, maple syrup or sugar, cinnamon, and apples in a bowl or a resealable container.
 Refrigerate overnight.
-In the morning, stir in the nuts, and if you prefer your oatmeal warm, warm it slightly in the microwave or on the stovetop.
+In the morning, add the nuts and, if you prefer your oatmeal warm, reheat it slightly in the microwave or on the stovetop.

-Yes, this is a great option for those who prefer a firmer, heartier texture.
-To do this, bring 1 cup of water or milk to a boil in a pot.
-Add 1/4 cup of long-cooking oatmeal, reduce heat, and simmer for about 15 minutes, stirring occasionally.
-Once cooked, stir in the apples, maple syrup, and any toppings of your choice.
+Yes, this is an excellent option for those who prefer a firmer, more substantial texture.
+To make it, bring 1 cup of water or milk to a boil in a saucepan.
+Add 1/4 cup of long-cooking oats, reduce the heat, and simmer for about 15 minutes, stirring occasionally.
+Once cooked, stir in the apples, maple syrup, and any toppings you like.

-Let your creativity run wild!
-Here are some suggestions:
+Let your creativity flow!
+Here are a few suggestions:

 - Fresh or frozen berries such as blueberries, raspberries or strawberries.